© 2013 Atlas Publications

 The hydraulic ram pump is a reliable, old-time water pump that works just as well today as ever.
 Often called a water ram or ram, one of these simple devices can pump water from a flowing source of water (spring, creek, river, etc.) to any point above the source, and this without any power requirement except the force of water moving downhill, contained inside a ‘drive pipe‘.
 A 30-degree angle is ideal.
 Moving water contains a small amount of kinetic energy (inertia): this is the energy of water falling downhill under the force of gravity, called Fall.
 The ram pump is constructed to utilize this inertia to pump some of that water to a point highter than the source of water.
 It runs all the time, requires no fuel, needs only minor periodic maintenence.

 Water flows downhill--it is moving.
 Contained within a pipe ('drive pipe' ) it is incompressable, almost as if it were solid.
 As far as physics is concerned, it is.
 Think of a hammer.
 It weighs so much...but simply laying the head on a nail does no good.
 Swing the hammer--it is moving.
 It strikes the nail with far more force than its mere weight.
 Inertia, object moving, stopped suddenly.
 Force.
-Or think of the old battering ram against the castle gates.
-Weight of log, movement by warriors, stopped suddenly by the gate.
-Force.
-Pillage and looting.

 The drive pipe full of water, moving downhill, stopped suddenly by the 'clack' valve closing, Force.. against the 'check valve', opens it against the pressure in the 'high pressure' side of the ram pump.
 A small amount of that water (about 10%-15%) gets through and eventually ends up at the end-use area.